JoinMarket-Org/joinmarket-clientserver/README.md

 #### Joinmarket-Qt desktop icon for Linux

-If you are using Ubuntu desktop and wish to use JoinMarket's graphical interface, the following instructions will create an icon in your Applications for easy access.
+If you are using a Linux desktop and wish to use JoinMarket's graphical interface, the following instructions will create an icon in your Applications for easy access.

 Step 1: Create environment script